zbeothy/cxf.benchmarks/README.md

 - - -

-Contains performance benchmarks for CXF, Karaf deployment
+Contains performance benchmarks for CXF, Karaf deployment.
+If the test are executed on Solaris adjust the memory allocation by using
+<pre><code>
+export LD_PRELOAD_64=/usr/lib/64/libmtmalloc.so
+</code></pre>

 ##Prerequisites
 * Setup 2 TESB containers